 - How many people are likely to attend?

-- Who are they? - demographics, parents?, seniors?, members of a
+- Who are they? – demographics, parents?, seniors?, people in one profession or industry?

-- Can you bring materials to hand out?
+- Can you bring materials to hand out or leave behind?

 - What equipment will be available?
-PowerPoint, wipe board, flip
+PowerPoint, white board, flip chart, microphone, etc.

 Preparation separates great talks from the others.